Tabs

 </b-card>

-class applied (this class provides the padding around the tab content).
+have the card-body class applied (this class provides the padding around the tab content).

 <b-card no-body>